dgmodesto/FinancialStockChat/README.md

 ## ☕ Using RabbitMQ

-To use FinancialChatBackend, follow these steps:
+To use RabbitMQ, follow these steps:

 ```
 step 0 - input this address: http:localhost:15672 in Browser